LewisIsWorking/PathWarsWiki/Writerside/topics/Feedback-from-Ross-on-getting-started-guide.md

 ## Feedback-from-Ross.

 Ross, [12/08/2024 17:32]
-The biggest issue I had with the getting started guide is the the layout, I think.
+The biggest issue I had with the getting started guide is the layout, I think.
 Why have a 3 requirement titles, and also include the actual requirement as part of the title?
 There are also steps/topics that seem to be placed in nonsensical orders.
 Topics are also wildly different lengths for no sane reason.
 I'll go through each topic and lay out my issues with them, then send what a revised starting guide might look like.

 Welcome section
 This one is actually pretty good, but maybe one paragraph instead of 4 separate lines?

 Before we go any further.
-This are pretty good things to include, but can also mostly go into the content guide or the welcome section, making it redundant.
+These are pretty good things to include, but can also mostly go into the content guide or the welcome section, making it redundant.

 Step #0 content warning
 (???
 Where content warning??)